-A digitally produced design is engraved onto copper rollers, which are printed onto the cloth using melted wax.
+A digitally produced design is engraved onto copper rollers, which are printed onto both sides of the cloth using melted wax.
 The cloth is put inside an indigo dye bath where the exposed parts of the design are dyed and the wax areas are resisted.

 Special machinery may then crack the wax to create a marble or bubble effect.
 Large industrial machines print usually two or three colours onto the fabric design before and/or after the wax is removed by washing.

 The removed wax is recycled and used again for future fabric production.
-Different finishes can be applied to the cloth, which is often what makes a fabric more expensive.
+Different finishes can be applied to the cloth, which is often what makes the fabric more expensive.

-Unfortunately, it can sometimes be hard to find original wax print fabric produced in Europe and Africa amongst the many cheaper counterfeit fabric imitations produced mainly in Asia.
+Unfortunately, it can sometimes be hard to find authentic wax print fabric produced in Europe and Africa amongst the many cheaper counterfeit fabric imitations produced mainly in Asia.